-Cristobal is a writer and director of interactive media, researching how story-led games can enable proactive and preventive digital interventions for mental health through ‘play’.
-In particular, formulating a multidisciplinary narrative framework for game-based media that will support developers in the diversification of therapeutic games, whilst evoking engaging, evidence-led digital experiences that draw on cognitive interventions from third-wave psychotherapies.
+Cristobal's core research examines how story-led games can enable proactive and preventive digital interventions for mental health through ‘play’.
+In particular, formulating a multidisciplinary narrative framework for game-based media that will support developers in the diversification of therapeutic games, while evoking engaging, evidence-led digital experiences that draw on gamified interventions from third-wave psychotherapies.
+Mediating between ludological and diegetic contexts, Cristobal aims to contribute towards more engaging purposeful games, leveraging positive psychological digital interventions for user wellbeing that can benefit large numbers of people.

-Having a wealth of experience, Cristobal has produced research conferences, developed digital health games, and has taught media courses at the University of London, as well as serving as a Trustee for a social arts charity.
+Bringing his extensive industry experience, Cristobal is also an award winning film-maker, curator, game designer, VR creative consultant and festival programmer.
+He has presented at and produced several international conferences, as well as developed and taught media courses at the University of London, and served as a Trustee for a social arts charity.